opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 ## Failure management

 If a snapshot operation fails, it is retried for a maximum of three times.
-The failure message is saved in metadata and is overwritten if a subsequent snapshot operation attempt succeeds.
+The failure message is saved in metadata and is overwritten if a subsequent snapshot operation succeeds.
 You can view the failure message using the [explain API]({{site.url}}{{site.baseurl}}/opensearch/snapshots/sm-api#explain).
-When using Dashboards, you can view the failure message in the policy details page.
+When using Dashboards, you can view the failure message in the [policy details page]({{site.url}}{{site.baseurl}}/opensearch/snapshots/sm-dashboards#view-edit-or-delete-an-sm-policy).
 Possible reasons for failure include red index status, and shard reallocation.

 ## Security